dougsweetser/Q/docs/Math/analysis.md

 the scalar approaches zero, then the 3-vector.
 This creates a problem, because after the first limit process, the differential element is (0, D), which will not commute with most quaternions.
-That will lead to the differential element not cancelling.
+That will lead to the differential element not canceling.
 The way around this is to take its norm, which is a scalar.

 A space-like differential element is defined by taking the ratio of a